H-uru/moul-assets/CONTRIBUTING.md

 Subjective changes to the game are, by their very nature, subjective, hence our reluctance to impose and document a specific review process.
 However, all subjective submissions should:
 - be relatively bug-free
-- be tested against the Myst Online: Uru Live version of the [Plasma Engine](https://github.com/H-uru/Plasma) by the creator (at minimum)
+- be tested against the current H'uru version of the [Plasma Engine](https://github.com/H-uru/Plasma) by the creator (at minimum)
 - match the art style of the currently accepted content both visually and audibly
 - not look like a "video game"
 - have largely correct lighting